for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 * ```4fold.nuc``` 4-fold [degenerate](https://en.wikipedia.org/wiki/Codon_degeneracy) sites
 * ```rub```, ```rst```, ```rst1``` and ```lnf``` are some rather misterios intermediate files

-Here is the line we are interested in from the ```.out``` files:

-But the outputs contain many other interesting informations, such as:
+The outputs contain many other interesting informations, such as:

 a summary of codon usage counts:
 ```